Studio Search: 10 Questions to Ask Before Signing the Lease

 10. I love the space, when can I sign the lease and move in?

-When you find the perfect space, its best to sleep on this decision before pulling the trigger.
+When you find the perfect space, its best to sleep on this decision before signing the lease.
 Ask if there have been many people viewing the space and if there is much interest from other potential tenants.
 It may be good to view the space a second time or with a friend to make sure that this is the next studio for you.

 When the lease is on the table, take some time to read through the agreement or have the leasing agent walk you through the key points for you together.
 A good leasing agent or manager will not hesitate to help you through the lease document especially if its a large multi-page lease.
 Someone who pushes you to sign before you are ready or before you have read through everything is probably not the lease for you.
 This is a red flag!